seonokkim/PIU-Classifier/Readme.md

 ## Demo

-You can check a live demo of the application and further details [here on Notion](https://seonokrkim.notion.site/Logistic-Regression-x-Streamlit-42cef9487f97419b81e37e745bf6b9c4?pvs=4).
+You can check a live demo of the application and further details [here](https://youtu.be/1xjrEED2PS4).

 ## Video Guide